 ...is not entirely barrier free.
 In Hinduism, levels and stairs are an important part of the philosophy surrounding a temple.
 But it is always possible to discover some, if not all, sides of a location.
 We provide assistance to explore as far as you wish to, using portable ramps, 'secret' sideways, and the help of competent personnel ready to assist.

-Have a look at our Bali tour to all the great destinations, or discuss other variations with us.
+Have a look at our Bali tours to all the great destinations, or discuss other variations with us.

 There is much to do and see on Bali - our list is far from exhaustive.
 Find an overview below, with background through the links.
 For each destination, accessibility information is available here.